NATIONAL COMING OUT DAY | OCTOBER 11

 As more of the LGBTQ community come out, those who know them are more likely to become more educated.
 They also become more supportive and understanding, too.

 Attend a rally.
+Support someone you know as the approach coming out to their friends and loved ones.
+Share your coming out stories.
 Ask questions or learn more by visiting hrc.org.
+Learn about the Stonewall Uprising or other pivotal events in the LGBTQ community.
 Use #NationalComingOutDay to post on social media.

 NATIONAL COMING OUT DAY HISTORY